cfpb/consumerfinance.gov/docs/wagtail-pages.md

 !!! note
-    Before creating a new Wagtail page type please consider whether one of our existing page types can meet your needs, whether this is a different type of content than we have anywhere else in the site, and whether there is maintenance efficiency gained from a new page type.
+    Before creating a new Wagtail page type please consider whether one of our existing page types can meet your needs.
+    Talk to the consumerfinance.gov product owners
+    if your content is significantly different from anything else on the site or a specific maintenance efficiency will be gained from a new page type.

 There are types of information defined on a new Wagtail page model: basic [database fields](#fields) (like any Django model),